robinmattern/FRDocs_dev01-robin/Setup/fr0302_Setup-Hardening-Ubuntu.md

 ![Install Lynis](./images/fr0302-19_Ubuntu-install-lynis4.png "Install Lynis")

-#### Note: Issues reported by both rkhunter and lynis require more attention than FormR can offer.
+#### Note: Issues reported by both rkhunter and lynis require more attention than formR can offer.

 <br/>